kmutya/kmutya.github.io/_posts/2019-03-30-Unconstrained_Optimization.md

 # Methods for Unconstrained Optimization

+This post talks about different variants of unconstrained optimization algorithms along with their implementation and visulization.
+These implementations can also be extended to Machine Learning use cases.

+## Introduction

 A typical unconstrained optimization problem looks like this:

 $$
 Min_{x \in R^n} f(x)
 $$

-Below are implementations of a few Unconstrained Optimization methods.
-Considering two different quadratic functions with respective loss surfaces:
+In this post, we use the below two quadratic functions for implementation and visulization.

-1. $$x_0^2 - 2.0  x_0  x_1 + 4  x_1^2$$
+- $$x_0^2 - 2.0  x_0  x_1 + 4  x_1^2$$

 <img src="{{ site.url }}{{ site.baseurl }}//images/unconstrainedopt/l1.jpg" alt="Loss surface of the first function">

-2. $$0.5x_0^2 + 2.5x_1^2$$
+- $$0.5x_0^2 + 2.5x_1^2$$

 <img src="{{ site.url }}{{ site.baseurl }}//images/unconstrainedopt/l2.jpg" alt="Loss surface of the second function">

 ## Preprocessing

-I used the SymPy library in python to generate equations in a symbolic manner.
-Thereafter, created some functions to preprocess these equations in python interpretable variables.
-Also, created some functions to plot the loss surface and contours.
+We use the SymPy library in python to generate equations in a symbolic manner.
+Thereafter, create some functions to preprocess these equations in python interpretable variables.
+We also, create some functions to plot the loss surface and contours.

 ```python
 import numpy as np #arrays